jckuester/terradozer/README.md

 via the usual [environment variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html), e.g.,
 `AWS_PROFILE=<myaccount>` and `AWS_DEFAULT_REGION=<myregion>`.

 The region information is needed as it is not stored as part of the state.
-Having multiple providers wit different regions in one state file is not yet supported.
+Having multiple providers with different regions in one state file is not yet supported.

 ## How it works